Jxpro/custom-rustdesk/README.md

 ## Features
 -   Generate encrypted custom ID
+-   Decrypt and validate encrypted ID
--   Use UUID as the encryption key
+-   Use UUID as the encryption and decryption key

 ## Usage